Parent guide

 Mental shortcuts replace written working

-• Working that does not match the final answer.
+• Written working that does not lead to the final answer they wrote.

 Sign 4